Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

-The asynchronous BSM introduced in the last section is perfectly suited for MA-MDI-QKD with some slight adaptations.
-Since both Alice's and Bob's photon must be guided to the same SiC device, some kind of optical switching must be employed.
+The asynchronous BSM introduced in the previous section is perfectly suited for MA-MDI-QKD with minor modifications.
+Alice and Bob each randomly and independently choose their basis as well as their bit value.
+They prepare time-bin states, such as described in Equation~(\ref{eq:time-bin-qubit}) and encode their bit choice in the relative phases $\left\lbrace0,\pi\right\rbrace$ and $\left\lbrace \pi/2,-\pi/2\right\rbrace$ for the $X$ and the $Y$ basis respectively.
+The qubits follow one after another with the same temporal spacing as the two time-bins forming a qubit.
+Neither do qubits interleave, that is, share the same time-bin, nor is there extra spacing between successive qubits.
+Since both Alice's and Bob's photons must be guided to the same SPI and the sender of each photon must be unambiguously identified, optical switching is required.
 An efficient solution to this problem is to use two SiC devices and an optical switch which re-routes the fibers after the first detection event (see Fig.~\ref{fig:QKD_schematic}).
 This toggling prevents the node C from being idle and is a first step towards parallelization (see Sec.~\ref{sec:roadmap}).
 This is one crucial technological step beyond the first demonstration of a memory-assisted QKD protocol in Ref.~\cite{Bhaskar2020}, where the authors employ a probabilistic routing of the photons.
+In detail, the following switching rules are applied for this work: \begin{enumerate} \item Initialize memory in state $\ket{\Psi}_\text{spin}^\text{init}\,,$ see Equation~(\ref{eq:spin-init}). \item Switch as soon as the successful loading of at least one memory is heralded. \item Perform BSM readout as soon as the successful loading of at least one memory, loaded already in step 2, is heralded. \item In case of successful BSM or maximal waiting time is reached, restart from step 1. \end{enumerate}

+The maximal waiting time in step 4 is introduced to upper bound the probability of losing a heralding photon before a successful BSM~\cite{Sohr2026_unpublished}, thereby limiting the noise in the loading process.

+Provided with the BSM outcomes as shown in Table~\ref{tab:BSM-outcomes}, Alice or Bob flip their bit for the outcome $-1$ and $1$ if they used the $X$-basis and the $Y$-basis respectively.
+Otherwise they leave the key bit unchanged.

+To get a benchmark for our simulation, we estimate the SKR $K$ in the asymptotic limit, assuming ideal single-photon sources and efficient encoding.
+The key rate depends on the source repetition rate $R$, the expected number of writing attempts per successful Bell-state measurement $N$, the system yield $Y$, and an error correction term characterized by the quantum bit error rate $e$, the error correction efficiency $f$, and the binary Shannon entropy $h(e)$.
+This estimation follows the Devetak-Winter key rate formula~\cite{Devetak2005}:

+The source repetition rate is given by \( R = 1/\tau_{\textrm{write}} \), where \( \tau_{\textrm{write}} \) is the time required to transfer a photonic state to the electron spin of the SiC device.
+The expected number of writing attempts per successful BSM, \( N \), accounts for the time required to load both Alice's and Bob’s states into memory and perform the BSM.
+This waiting time increases with transmission loss over distance but also depends on the chosen maximal waiting time.